 Fire is an important natural process on most of Alaska's 16 national wildlife refuges.
 However, we also recognize that unwanted wildfires need to be suppressed.
 We balance these goals by carefully planning our response to fire and by working cooperatively with local communities, the State of Alaska and other federal agencies.

 In addition to its wildlife resources, the National Wildlife Refuge System is steward to a rich cultural and historic legacy.
 Refuges in Alaska preserve 14,000 years of human history from the earliest settlers of the New World to Euro-American homesteaders and miners.
-Cultural resources are archaeological sites, places associated with important events or people, sacred and cultural sites, and buildings and structures.It takes a wide variety of resources to manage these asset of rich cultural history.
-Read more about how USFWS does this below.
+Cultural resources are archaeological sites, places associated with important events or people, sacred and cultural sites, and buildings and structures.It takes a wide variety of resources to manage these assets of our rich cultural history.